 The maximum amount of revolving borrowings available under the Holdings Credit Facility is \$280,000.
 As of June 30, 2014, NMF Holdings was permitted to borrow up to 45.0% or 25.0% of the purchase price of pledged first lien or non-first lien debt securities, and up to 70.0% and 45.0% of the purchase price of specified first lien debt securities and specified non-first lien debt securities, respectively, subject to approval by Wells Fargo Bank, National Association.
 The Holdings Credit Facility was amended and restated on May 6, 2014 and as a result, it is non-recourse to the Company and is collateralized by all of the investments of NMF Holdings on an investment by investment basis.
 All fees associated with the origination or upsizing of the Holdings Credit Facility are capitalized on the Company's Consolidated Statement of Assets and Liabilities and charged against income as other financing expenses over the life of the Holdings Credit Facility.
-The Holdings Credit Facility requires the Company to maintain a minimum asset coverage ratio.
+The Holdings Credit Facility contains certain customary affirmative and negative covenants and events of default, including the occurrence of a change in control.
+In addition, the Holdings Credit Facility requires the Company to maintain a minimum asset coverage ratio.
 However, the covenants are generally not tied to mark to market fluctuations in the prices of the Company's investments, but rather to the performance of the underlying portfolio companies.